jamesob/bashwords/README.md

-# bashwords - vocab in bash
+# bashwords - learn vocabulary from your shell

 bashwords is a very minimal vocabulary trainer for the BASH environment.
 It was designed with simplicity in mind.